HexHive/Reflecta/README.md

 docker pull chibinz/reflecta:latest
 ```

-We update specifications for nautilus to support XXX and polyglot to support
+We update specifications for nautilus and polyglot.
-XXX.
 The grammars we provided for nautilus and polyglot can be found at
 `dockerimage:/targets/{nautilus,polyglot}/grammars`.
 We use existing grammars
 provided by the authors if available, otherwise adapting them from the
 `https://github.com/antlr/grammars-v4` following nautilus and polyglot's